Home

 Here are some other considerations for sealing a sump for radon mitigation:

-• Do you have water that flows into the basin when it rains or if you have other appliances draining into the sump?
+• Do you have water that flows into the basin when it rains?
+Or do you have other appliances draining into the sump?
 You will want a special sump cover drain.
 These allow water down but stops air draw from the house.

 • A good design will allow for easy access to the sump basin by using an inspection plug.
 Otherwise the whole cover will have to be removed.